 This post was originally published in June 2019.
 In October 2022, it was updated to reflect changing trends in recycling markets.

 By now you’ve probably heard the rumors or seen the reports.
 “Don’t bother recycling,” they say.
 “It’s only going into the landfill,” they say.
 But let’s take a closer look at what’s going on with recycling.

-What about recycling in the Springfield area?
+What about recycling in the Ozarks?

 How have changes to the Chinese recycling market affected recycling in the US?